soggybag/Orange-Tree/README.md

 Use the same Physics settings and options to get the same effect.

 The easiest way to create a new level is to duplicate the previous level and modify it.
-Select Level_1.sks in the project outline and choose File > Duplicate.
-Name the new file Level_2.sks
+Select `Level_1.sks` in the project outline and choose File > Duplicate.
+Name the new file `Level_2.sks`

-Afte making a new level test it by changing the in GameViewController.swift from 1 to 2:
+After making a new level test it by changing the in `GameViewController.swift` from 1 to 2:

 `if let scene = GameScene.Load(level: 2) {`